 |Freezer rating||4 star|

 |Air flow||Multi air flow|

 |Dimensions (H x W x D)||182.5 x 90.8 x 73.3 cm|

 |App compatibility||iOS and Android|

 Should you buy the Samsung RF56M9540SR?

-After initially being skeptical about it’s practical uses, I was pleasantly surprised with some of the things I learned in my time with the RF56M9540SR.
-Here’s some of the highlights I discovered:
+After initially being sceptical about its practical uses, I was pleasantly surprised with some of the things I learned in my time with the RF56M9540SR.
+Here are some of the highlights I discovered:

 8 Things you’ll love about the Samsung RF56M9540SR